-Two masters may be placed in a bridged, or push-pull, configuration to provide a 280 watt output at $8\ \Omega$.
+Two masters may be placed in a bridged, or push-pull, configuration to provide a 140 volt output at 200 watts (into a $100 \Omega$ load) .
+This may be desirable to minimize wire losses when very long runs are used.
 Although two masters are used, only one of them will act as the master.
-The other master's Stepped Attenuator and Bus Assign Switch will be disabled.
+The other master's stepped attenuator and bus assign switch will be disabled.
 Set up is as follows:

 1. Set up one of the two masters as outlined in the preceding examples.
 Hereafter, this module shall be designated as the MASTER - master.
-2. Set up the second master with it's Bridge/Normal Switch in the "Bridge" position.
+2. Set up the second master with it's BRIDGE/NORMAL Switch in the "Bridge" position.
 This module now becomes the SLAVE - master.

 3. Insert the two amplifiers into the Mainframe.
 They must be in adjacent slots with the MASTER - master to the left of the SLAVE - master.
 4. Connect the load across the two plus (+) terminals of the two amplifiers.
 Do not connect anything to the two minus (-) terminals.
-Figures 5 and 6 below detail these steps:
+Figures 6 and 7 on the following page detail these steps.